pkiraly/pkiraly.github.io/topics.md

 <p>Research questions and tasks (Computer Science): </p>
 <ul>
   <li>Create MQAF API compliant schemas from EAD/EAC XML schema.
-Take care of the hierarchical nature of the structure.</li>
+Take care of the hierarchical nature of the structure.
-  <li>Create a user interface which fits to the specific features of EAD/EAC records.
+* Create a user interface which fits to the specific features of EAD/EAC records.
 Take care of the hierarchical nature of the structure.</li>
 </ul>

 <p>Research questions and tasks (Humanities): </p>
 <ul>
-  <li>Literature review on the analyses of EAD/EAC records, focusing on the data quality aspects</li>
+  <li>Literature review on the analyses of EAD/EAC records, focusing on the data quality aspects
-  <li>Survey archivist and researchers who work with archival metadata about the metadata quality aspects.
-Based on the findings define a set of requirements against EAD/EAC records.</li>
+* Survey archivist and researchers who work with archival metadata about the metadata quality aspects.
+Based on the findings define a set of requirements against EAD/EAC records.
-  <li>Test the implementation, and create an evidence-based report on the quality related issues found in a concrete archival collection.</li>
+* Test the implementation, and create an evidence-based report on the quality related issues found in a concrete archival collection.
-  <li>Communicate the findings with the institution and get feedback about them.
+* Communicate the findings with the institution and get feedback about them.
 Did they know about the issues?
 How do they solve quality issues?
 Does the report “overlook” some issues they know?</li>
 </ul>

 <p>Partners: </p>
 <ul>
-  <li>Archives Portal Europe (The Hague)</li>
+  <li>Archives Portal Europe (The Hague)
-  <li>National Archives and Records (Washington DC)</li>
+* National Archives and Records (Washington DC)</li>
 </ul>

 <p>Data sources:</p>
 <ul>
-  <li>Archival Portal Europe</li>
+  <li>Archival Portal Europe
-  <li>National Archives and Records (Washington DC)</li>
+* National Archives and Records (Washington DC)</li>
 </ul>

 <h2 class="c18" id="I.5"><span class="blue">I.5</span> International Standard Bibliographic Description (ISBD)</h2>